 Most HPV infections don't lead to cancer.
 But some types of genital HPV can cause cancer of the lower part of the uterus that connects to the vagina (cervix).
 Other types of cancers, including cancers of the anus, penis, vagina, vulva and back of the throat (oropharyngeal), have been linked to HPV infection.

-Vaccines can help protect against the strains of genital HPV most likely to cause genital warts or cervical cancer.
+These infections are often transmitted sexually or through other skin-to-skin contact.
+Vaccines can help protect against the strains of HPV most likely to cause genital warts or cervical cancer.

 In most cases, your body's immune system defeats an HPV infection before it creates warts.
-When warts do appear, they vary in appearance depending on which variety of HPV is involved:
+When warts do appear, they vary in appearance depending on which kind of HPV is involved:

 In men, genital warts appear on the penis and scrotum or around the anus.
-Genital warts rarely cause discomfort or pain, though they may itch.
+Genital warts rarely cause discomfort or pain, though they may itch or feel tender.

 - Common warts.
-Common warts appear as rough, raised bumps and usually occur on the hands, fingers or elbows.
+Common warts appear as rough, raised bumps and usually occur on the hands and fingers.
 In most cases, common warts are simply unsightly, but they can also be painful or susceptible to injury or bleeding.

 - Plantar warts.
 Plantar warts are hard, grainy growths that usually appear on the heels or balls of your feet.
 These warts might cause discomfort.

 - Flat warts.
-Flat warts are flat-topped, slightly raised lesions darker than your skin.
+Flat warts are flat-topped, slightly raised lesions.
 They can appear anywhere, but children usually get them on the face and men tend to get them in the beard area.
 Women tend to get them on the legs.

 When to see a doctor